-ARTHive is a student organization that brings together people who share a common passion for art and art history.
+ARTHive is a student organization that brings together people who share a common passion for visual art and history of art.
 Through a series of monthly events, ARTHive club members explore how art history applies to life experiences outside and beyond the classroom.
 ARTHive sponsors events focused on exhibitions and arts events in the Boston-Providence area, career development and graduate education, and the appreciation of art in our daily lives.
-We seek to inspire one another, and to create a more engaged community of Wheaton students interested in art and art history.
+We seek to inspire one another, and to create a more engaged community of Wheaton students interested in Visual Art and History of Art.

 Friends of Art